svgeesus/EuroMPE/Duophonic/MPU-board.md

 > The rising and falling edges of the SPI clock have very high bandwidth, even though the actual clock rate is only 1 MHz.
 High bandwidth signals on long cables have all sorts of difficult problems when the source impedance isn't matched to the cable's characteristic impedance.
 The most common solution is to place a resistor in series close to Teensy pin 13 (SCK).
 Same of MOSI.
 [Paul Stoffregen](https://forum.pjrc.com/index.php?threads/weird-spi-clock-signal-on-teensey-4-1-pin-13.74169/#post-336114)

+Experiment with different resistance values and monitor with scope to find optimal values for the cable length in use.

 also (same forum post):

 > Bursts of 8 clocks is very common for SPI.
 The gaps between are software overhead.
 You can usually minimize this with SPI.transfer(buffer, size) rather than calling SPI.transfer(byte) for each individual byte.